inkVerb/VIP/601/Lesson-07.md

 ## Network Block Devices (NBD)
 ### What Is NBD?
 - NBD is a module in the kernel
-  - Command to use the NBD module: `sudo modprobe nbd`
+  - The client `nbd` module, not the server
-  - That module makes all of this work...
+  - *The module is loaded automatically by the `nbd-client` command, so you don't need to load it!*
 - NBD is often how a cloud system mounts a large "block storage" drive device to our virtual machine for a cloud service like Linode, Vultr, or DigitalOcean, which then we sysadmin-customers simply see as `/dev/nbd0` etc
-  - Go into your Linode / Vultr / DigitalOcean control panel and buy some block storage drive space to attach to your virtual machine
+  - Go into your Vultr / Linode / DigitalOcean control panel and buy some block storage drive space to attach to your virtual machine
   - Then their website will instruct you to look for `/dev/nbd0` etc on your virtual machine
   - It may have been NBD that put it there for you to use